BahneGork/notenote.link/_notes/No Graph/Warfare system - Round checklist.md

----title: Warfare system - Round checklist---
-At the beginning of the round, check for collapsing ranks.
+---title: Warfare system - Round checklisttags: notesseason: summertoc: truecomments: true--- At the beginning of the round, check for collapsing ranks.

 Commanders take turns in initiative order.